Oracle Licensing

 • Cloud Licensing: Universal Cloud Credits, SaaS, BYOL.

-• Processor-Based Licensing: Based on a number of processors.
+• Processor-Based Licensing: Based on several processors.

 • Named User Plus Licensing: Counts individual users.